New-Jersey-Forest-Service/ForMOM/README.md

 ![20Week_DBRebuild](https://user-images.githubusercontent.com/49537988/178081051-e70ae0e2-faeb-45b7-9502-6a4190c1dbf1.png)

-This program takes a raw sqlite3 database from FIA Datamart and simplifies it to be run through FVS more simply.
+This program takes a raw sqlite3 database from FIA Datamart and re-organizes it so that it can be run through FVS.
 We have it setup for New Jersey, but it is configurable for other states - there are example configs for MD and WY.
 Check out the [wiki page](https://github.com/New-Jersey-Forest-Service/ForMOM/wiki/FVS#inputs) for more information on running it.

-**Credits**: The actual simplification process was thought of and developed by Lauren and Courtney, it was only automated by Michael.
+**Credits**: The actual re-organization process was thought of and developed by Lauren and Courtney, it was only automated by Michael.